Dexter season 4: Plot

 Arthur takes Dexter on a weekend trip to Tampa, taking him to the house in which he grew up.
 This is where he, at age ten, saw his older sister die after he inadvertently surprised her in the bathroom; she fell through the glass shower door and severed her femoral artery, killing her almost immediately.
 This drove his mother to suicide and his father to be abusive, eventually forcing Arthur to kill him.
 Arthur's trauma is analogous to the event that transformed Dexter and his brother into killers.
 Dexter later stops Arthur from trying to commit suicide.
 Dexter discovers that the Trinity series represents the deaths of Arthur's sister, mother and father, and that Arthur has likely been using the Four Walls One Heart program to cover his tracks.
 Dexter discovers that Arthur's home life is not as pleasant as it appeared, as Arthur abuses his son and locks his daughter in her bedroom, and when things get violent at Thanksgiving dinner, Dexter is forced to subdue Arthur to prevent him from hurting his family.
-Now assured of Arthur's guilt, Dexter begins to make plans to kill him.
+Realizing how unhinged Arthur has become, Dexter decides to act on his plans to kill him.

 Debra recovers from her wound but Lieutenant LaGuerta removes her from the case because of Debra's personal involvement.
 Still obsessed with solving Lundy's murder, Debra notices that the angle of her wound indicates that the shooter cannot be as tall as Trinity is believed to be.
 Trace evidence determines that Christine is genetically similar to Trinity and is Arthur Mitchell's illegitimate child.
 She has been following her father around in an effort to try to clean up after his killings, and so took it on herself to shoot Lundy and Debra when they got too close to Trinity's next target.
 After Arthur rejects her, Christine kills herself after confessing to the crime in front of Debra.
 With information collected from Christine, the police start to narrow down the list of possible suspects for Trinity, and Dexter realizes he needs to move fast to get him before the police do.